 No Google Cloud Datastore videos yet.
 You could help us improve this page by suggesting one.

-Based on our record, Azure Cosmos DB should be more popular than Google Cloud Datastore.
-It has been mentiond 9 times since March 2021.
+Azure Cosmos DB might be a bit more popular than Google Cloud Datastore.
+We know about 9 links to it since March 2021 and only 7 links to Google Cloud Datastore.
 We are tracking product recommendations and mentions on various public social media platforms and blogs.
 They can help you identify which product is more popular and what people think of it.

 Redis - Redis is an open source in-memory data structure project implementing a distributed, in-memory key-value database with optional durability.